paul-m/s3fs/README.txt

 ProxyPass /s3fs-css/ https://YOUR-BUCKET.s3.amazonaws.com/YOUR-ROOT-FOLDER/s3fs-public/
 ProxyPassReverse /s3fs-css/ https://YOUR-BUCKET.s3.amazonaws.com/YOUR-ROOT-FOLDER/s3fs-public/

+If you've set up a custom name for the public folder, you'll need to change the 's3fs-public' part of the URLs above to match your custom folder name.

 * The "right location" is implementation-dependent.
 Normally, placing these lines at the bottom of your httpd.conf file should be sufficient.
 However, if your site is configured to use SSL, you'll need to put these lines in the